adieCodes/footyStatsAPI/README.md

 ### Pre-commit hook

 When committing a pre-commit hook ensures there are no syntax or formatting errors via a combination of [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/).

+## Gotchas

+To get this application working you need to have a locally running version of MySQL with credentials matching those in `src/db/connection.js`.